 Zero in on the critical emails and respond quickly and briefly to those.

-There’s a reason why Warren Buffet has very few if ever any meetings:
+There’s a reason why Warren Buffet and Richard Branson both have very few (if ever any) meetings:

 They interrupt.
 They don’t accomplish anything.
 They waste time.
 They’re abstract and never anything concrete.